Help Centre

 Enable automatic logging of events throughout the operational lifetime of the AI system.
 Logs must be tamper-resistant.

-✓ AICVS: All scans logged with org_id, user_id, timestamp, cert_hash, and EU article mapping.
+✓ AICVS: All scans logged with org_id, user_id, timestamp, evidence hash, and EU article mapping.
 Tamper-evident by cryptographic construction.

 ⚠ Without verifiable logs, demonstrating operational compliance to regulators is impossible.